javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-garbage-collection/article.md

 ![](garbage-collection-2.svg)

-Then their references are marked:
+Then we follow their references are mark referenced objects:

 ![](garbage-collection-3.svg)

-...And their references, while possible:
+...And continue to follow further references, while possible:

 ![](garbage-collection-4.svg)